qsoon/NTS_forecasting_via_SGWT/README.md

-# Network Time Series forecasting using Spectral Graph Wavelet Transform
+# Network Time Series Forecasting using Spectral Graph Wavelet Transform

 This repo contains the source code for network time series forecasting using SGWT.